-In what’s become the ideal jazz holiday tradition, the Ottawa Jazz Festival is delighted to present Charlie Brown’s original drummer, Jerry Granelli on Tuesday, Dec.12, 7pm at Dominion-Chalmers United Church (355 Cooper St., corner of O’Connor and Lisgar).
+In what’s become the ideal jazz holiday tradition, the Ottawa Jazz Festival, is delighted to present Charlie Brown’s original drummer, Jerry Granelli on Thursday, Dec.
+5, 7pm at Dominion-Chalmers United Church (355 Cooper St., corner of O’Connor and Lisgar).

-Guaraldi’s triple-platinum Peanuts soundtrack was voted into the Grammy Hall of Fame in 2007 and is among the most widely-heard albums in all of jazz.
-The track “Linus and Lucy” is one of the most instantly recognizable pieces of music of the 20th century.
+Guaraldi’s triple-platinum soundtrack was voted into the Grammy Hall of Fame in 2007 and is among the most widely-heard albums in all of jazz.
+The track “Linus and Lucy” is one of the most recognizable pieces of music of the 20th century.

 But did you know the initial project faced so many challenges in the early planning stages that it’s truly a miracle this iconic production was ever made?

 - a Charlie Brown Christmas first aired at 7:30 p.m.
 ET on December 9, 1965

 - initially CBS thought the final version would be a flop

 - CBS executives didn’t think jazz belonged in a cartoon

 - they didn’t want kids doing the voices

 - they thought Charlie Brown would have one airing and shelved for perpetuity